Kiran7007/Interview-Preparation/README.md

 ### Core Android

 *  **What is an Application class?** <br/>
-    An Application class is a base class in your Application that starts before all other classes like Activities or services are called.
-You can maintain your application's global state here.
-While it is NOT mandatory that you need to extend Application class, you can do so by providing your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the "android:name" attribute in your AndroidManifest.xml's <application> tag.
+    The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
+The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.

 * **What is Context?** </br>
   A Context is a handle to the system; it provides services like resolving resources, obtaining access to databases and preferences, and so on.
 An Android app has activities.
 Context is like a handle to the environment your application is currently running in.</br>
 **Application Context:** This context is tied to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.</br>